-Bitcoin the world’s most popular cryptocurrency and it is also the first decentralized digital currency.
-It also has the highest market capitalization of any digital currency by far, as well as the widest rate of merchant acceptance among all cryptocurrencies.
+Bitcoin is the world’s first and most popular cryptocurrency.
+It has the highest market capitalization of any digital currency by far, as well as the widest rate of merchant acceptance among all cryptocurrencies.
 The

 Brief History of Bitcoin

 In 2010, a major verification bug was fixed to make Bitcoin transactions more secure, and the Bitcoin Network has operated more-or-less flawlessly since them.

 How Bitcoin Works

 During a transaction, you need to issue a ‘send’ command containing the wallet address of the receiver and the amount of Bitcoin.
-This information is received and approved via a miner who is more like a ledger keeper of all the bitcoin transactions.
+This information is received and approved via a miner who is essentially a ledger keeper for Bitcoin transactions.
 The same amount of Bitcoin is deducted from your wallet upon approval.
 The same process is followed to receive a payment in Bitcoin.

 Bitcoin has several advantages over every-day, government-issued, fiat currency, many of which come from being the first of the cryptocurrencies.
 Here are the top reasons to switch your fiat currency into Bitcoin.

-- No Third-party Involvements: It is impossible for banks, governments or other regulatory bodies to freeze, stop, interrupt or in any other way get involved in a Bitcoin transaction.
+- No Third-Party Involvement: It is impossible for banks, governments or other regulatory bodies to freeze, stop, interrupt or in any other way get involved in a Bitcoin transaction.
 In fact, Bitcoin Foundation cannot do that either because there is no intermediary between the sender and the receiver, unlike traditional currencies.

 - No Sales Tax: Due to the same reason as above, Bitcoin purchases are not taxable.
-There is no way to identify the buyer and thus, it is technically impossible to impose sales tax on the product or the service which is payable by the buyer.
+There is no way to identify the buyer and thus, it is technically impossible to impose sales tax on a product or service.

 - Very Low Transaction Fees: Bitcoin transfers are almost free because there is no third party involved.
 This is unlike other traditional fund transfers where exorbitant charges are levied by the banks or financial institutions, especially during international transfers.

 - Fastest Transfer: As Bitcoin operates on the P2P (Peer to Peer) protocol, the fund transfer is generally instant.
 This is a great advantage for travelers as well as merchants.